mandutree/AcmePages/README.md

 ## Catalog
 Catalog is an entry point which can be used to access any objects and their functionalities on any page.
 It is analogous to a phone book.
 Like a good phone book, the pages and objects are organized into logical order.
-In order to interact with any object on a page, you first need to understand which page the object is located in.

 The [Home page](https://demo.applitools.com/app.html) of ACME website contains several stock and company information in a table.
 Let's say we are looking to get the trade status for Starbucks.
 In order to get this data, we first need